eliranwong/toolmate/latest_changes.md

 @send_gmail Email your findings to support@letmedoit.ai in detail
 ```

-2. The following features are temporarily suspended to facilitate the developement of the `Multiple Tools` feature:
+2. The following features are temporarily suspended to facilitate the development of the `Multiple Tools` feature:
 * `Let me Translate` feature with pre-defined context
 * `improved writing` feature
 * calling different `chatbots` from the main session